LLNL/axom/src/docs/sphinx/coding_guide/index.rst

 ==============================

 These guidelines define code style conventions for the CS Toolkit.
-Most of the guidelines were taken from the cited references, sometimes with modifications and simplifications; see :ref:`codingrefs-label`.
+Most of the items were taken from the cited references, sometimes with modifications and simplifications; see :ref:`codingrefs-label`.

 The guidelines emphasize code readability, correctness, portability, and interoperability.
 Agreement on coding style and following common idioms